-Shared resources mean if the overhead is lightweight, compute is reduced and therefore a savings is gained.
+- Shared networking resources mean if the overhead is lightweight, compute is reduced, and therefore a savings is gained.

-Bandwidth can be a big benefit as locating the service right in the cloud means work-from-home employees and customers can take advantage of the cloud providers’ sizeable and more reliable connection speeds.
+- Bandwidth can be a significant benefit as locating the service right in the cloud means work-from-home employees and customers can take advantage of the cloud service providers’ sizeable and more reliable connection speeds.

-Tools for automating, customizing and virtualizing resources to aid and application are generally first rate.
+- Tools for automating, customizing, and virtualizing network resources to aid and application are generally first rate.

-Less hardware to manage at smallish remote offices means things like routing and firewalls can be provisioned in the cloud.
+- Less physical hardware to manage at small and mid-sized remote offices means things like routing and firewalls can be provisioned in the cloud.

-Cost is a significant factor as well.
-The penny pinchers don’t always appreciate that leveraging the cloud means they are getting an architecture that would be prohibitively expensive to build old-school.
-The up and down, expansion and contraction of servers means NetOps can stop paying for unused compute power—far better than stressing over new hardware that isn’t being used in previous models.
+- Cost is a significant factor as well.
+The penny pinchers don’t always appreciate that leveraging the cloud means they are getting an architecture that would be prohibitively expensive to build in and old-school way.
+The up-and-down expansion and contraction of servers means NetOps can stop paying for unused compute power—far better than stressing over new hardware that isn’t being used in previous models.

-Productivity of NetOps and DevOps goes up because the cloud provider is taking care of maintenance and updates, leaving the in-house team to spend time on higher priority projects.
+- Productivity of NetOps and DevOps goes up because the cloud service provider is taking care of maintenance and updates, leaving the in-house team to spend time on higher priority projects.

-Much like the as-a-service models outlined above, cloud networking is also a subset of cloud computing.
-With 45% of IT spending shifting from traditional solutions to cloud by 2024, IT professionals need to make sure they are getting familiar with cloud terms.
+Like the as-a-service models outlined above, cloud networking is also a subset of cloud computing.
+With 45% of IT spending shifting from traditional solutions to the cloud by 2024, IT professionals need to ensure they are familiar with cloud terms.